 A time to laugh, a time to weep

-Most natural phenomenons on earth happen in a cyclical fashion.
-Here are just a few examples: the hormonal cycles, the seasons, the water cycle, sleep cycles, circadian rhythm, menstrual cycles, lunar cycles, life and death, … These are just common examples, but if you look closely at a natural phenomenon, you’ll likely find that there is some sort of cycling happening.
+Most natural phenomena on earth happen in a cyclical fashion.
+Here are just a few examples: the hormonal cycles, the seasons, the water cycle, sleep cycles, circadian rhythm, menstrual cycles, lunar cycles, life and death.
+These are just common examples, but if you look closely at a natural phenomenon, you'll likely find that there is some sort of cycling happening.
 Oftentimes, this cycling is crucial for the well functioning of the system.
-Things would go haywire for example if it would rain 100% of the time or 0% of the time and this is why the water cycle is so important.
+Things would go haywire for example if it rained 100% of the time or 0% of the time and this is why the water cycle is so important.

 In terms of work and productivity, humans perform much better and are much happier when working on tasks in short and intense bursts than when working long consecutive hours on the same tasks.
 The same thing happens for resistance training.